pdeligia/nekara-artifact/INSTALL.md

 ### Experiment #4: TSVD (Table VII)

-**Note:** As discussed in [README.md](README.md), this experiment is marked **optional** for the purposes of this artifact, because it is Windows only and thus cannot be build or run inside the artifact's Ubuntu 18.04 Docker container.
+**Note:** As discussed in [README.md](README.md), this experiment is marked **optional** for the purposes of this artifact, because it is **Windows-only** and thus cannot be build or run inside the artifact's Ubuntu 18.04 Docker container.

 However, we still provide the source code for the benchmarks and scripts for the experiments, for